 If you’re in Chicago and have a free afternoon, here’s how you can take the tour yourself!

-This magnificent 2- to 3-mile guided walking tour of significant baseball sites in the Downtown Loop lasts about two hours.
+This magnificent 2- to 3-mile guided walking tour of significant baseball sites in the Downtown Loop lasts about two and a half hours.

-The tour, which begins at the Palmer House Hilton, includes stops at the Fisher Building, the Old Colony Building, and the Congress Hotel before we stroll up Michigan Avenue to view the People’s Gas Building, the Chicago Athletic Association, the Jack Brickhouse statue, the Billy Goat Tavern, old White Stocking Park, and other sites along the way.
+The tour, which begins at the Harold Washington flagship branch of the Chicago Public Library, includes stops at the Fisher Building, the Old Colony Building, and the Congress Hotel before we stroll up Michigan Avenue to view the People’s Gas Building, the Chicago Athletic Association, White Stocking Park, and the Jack Brickhouse statue.
+Next, we’ll check out the Billy Goat Tavern, the old Criminal Courts Building, and Harry Caray’s Steakhouse.
+Finally, we’ll head back across the Chicago River and down picturesque State Street in the heart of the Loop, past Marshall Field’s landmark store and the Palmer House Hilton, before returning to the library.

 Information about each of the sites you’ll see is included in the PDF map above.
 For more information about the tour or any of the sites here, please contact me with questions.